mica-web/mica-web.github.io/collections/_learn/00_tools/browsers.md

 Users can opt out of these auto-updates, but since they're enabled by default, most do not.

 {% include quiz.html
-  title="Share Your Thoughts"
-  quizId="1FAIpQLSf5Xqdf7ujI9_N_LbKb53nbK1L_Em21IlJjderlHT4FSXxzvg"
-  height="760"
+  title="Share What You Think"
+  quizId="TMKSN2R"
 %}

 ## Getting started